GarrettJenkinson/informME/README.md

 * the log partition function of the estimated Ising model

 The second phase of this step consists in analyzing the model learned by computing a number of statistical summaries of the methylation state, including probability distributions of methylation levels, mean methylation levels, and normalized methylation entropies, as well as mean and entropy based classifications.
 If desired, this step also computes entropic sensitivity indices, as well information-theoretic quantities associated with methylation channels, such as turnover ratios, channel capacities, and relative dissipated energies.
-The output generated during this phase will be stored in the same directory as the output generated during the first phase, and will have the same prefix as well.
-However, the suffix in this case will be '\_analysis.mat' instead (e.g. following the previous example, the output file of this phase will be be stored as INTERDIR/chr10/normal\_analysis.mat).
-This file produced will contain the following information:
+The output generated during this phase is stored in the same directory as the output generated during the first phase, using the same prefix as before.
+However, the suffix is now '\_analysis.mat' (e.g. following the previous example, the output file of this is stored as INTERDIR/chr10/normal\_analysis.mat).
+This file produced contains the following information:

-* The locations of the CpG sites within the genomic region
+* the locations of the CpG sites within the genomic region

-* Numbers of CpG sites within the analysis subregions
+* numbers of CpG sites within the analysis subregions

-* Which analysis subregions are modeled and which are not
+* which analysis subregions are modeled and which are not

-* Estimated parameters of Ising model in genomic region
+* estimated parameters of Ising model in genomic region

-* Methylation level probabilities in modeled subregions
+* methylation level probabilities in modeled subregions

-* Coarse methylation level probabilities
+* coarse methylation level probabilities

-* Mean methylation levels
+* mean methylation levels

-* Normalized methylation entropies
+* normalized methylation entropies

-* Entropic sensitivity indices (if ESIflag = 1)
+* entropic sensitivity indices (if ESIflag = 1)

-* Turnover ratios (if MCflag = 1)
+* turnover ratios (if MCflag = 1)

-* Channel capacities (if MCflag = 1)
+* channel capacities (if MCflag = 1)

-* Relative dissipated energies (if MCflag = 1)
+* relative dissipated energies (if MCflag = 1)

-NOTE: we recommend taking advantage of the array feature available in SGE and SLURM based clusters to submit an individual job for each chromosome.
+NOTE: We recommend taking advantage of the array feature available in SGE and SLURM based clusters to submit an individual job for each chromosome.

 D.4.
 GENERATE BED FILES FOR SINGLE ANALYSIS:
 ------------------------------------------

         singleMethAnalysisToBed.sh [OPTIONS] -- PHENO

-This function makes BED files for the methylation analysis results obtained after running informME\_run.sh for a given phenotype PHENO.
+This function makes BED files from the methylation analysis results obtained after running informME\_run.sh for a given phenotype PHENO.
 By default, the input file (analysis file) is expected to be located in INTERDIR/chr#/PHENO\_analysis.mat.
-In addition, the output files will be stored in FINALDIR and will have the following names and content:
+In addition, the output files are stored in FINALDIR and have the following names and content:

 * MML-PHENO.bed: mean methylation levels